Understanding the Meaning of the Holy Trinity, I Welcomed the Lord Jesus’ Return

 I said, “My pastor often tells us that God is the one true God in three persons, and that the Father, the Son, and the Holy Spirit are the three persons of the one true God.
 I didn’t understand how there is only one true God if He has three different persons.
 Brother Liu, can you discuss your opinion of the Trinitarian God?”

-He opened a website and found a passage of God’s word for me to read, “If any among you says that the Trinity indeed exists, then explain what exactly is this one God in three persons.
+He opened a website and found a passage of God’s word for me to read, “If any among you says that the Trinity indeed exists, then explain what exactly this one God in three persons is.
 What is the Holy Father?
 What is the Son?
 What is the Holy Spirit?
 Is Jehovah the Holy Father?
 Is Jesus the Son?
 Then what of the Holy Spirit?
 Is not the Father a Spirit?
-Is not the substance of the Son also a Spirit?
+Is not the essence of the Son also a Spirit?
 Was not the work of Jesus the work of the Holy Spirit?
 Was not the work of Jehovah at the time carried out by a Spirit the same as Jesus’?
 How many Spirits can God have?
-According to your explanation, the three persons of the Father, the Son, and the Holy Spirit are one; if so, there are three Spirits, but to have three Spirits means there are three Gods.
-This means that there is no one true God; how can this kind of God still have the inherent substance of God?
+According to your explanation, the three persons of the Father, the Son, and the Holy Spirit are one; if this be so, then there are three Spirits, but to have three Spirits means there are three Gods.
+This means that there is no one true God; how can this kind of God still have the inherent essence of God?
 If you accept that there is only one God, then how can He have a son and be a father?
 Are these not all simply your notions?
 There is only one God, only one person in this God, and only one Spirit of God, much as it is written down in the Bible that ‘There is only one Holy Spirit and only one God.’
-Regardless of whether the Father and the Son of which you speak exist, there is only one God after all, and the substance of the Father, the Son, and the Holy Spirit you believe in is the substance of the Holy Spirit.”
+Regardless of whether the Father and the Son of which you speak exist, there is only one God after all, and the essence of the Father, the Son, and the Holy Spirit you believe in is the essence of the Holy Spirit.”

 The Matter of the Father and the Son in the Bible